 Get ready for more imposing scenery that could have come right out of the Jurassic Park opening sequence.
-Just like Matinloc, Miniloc Island is not to be missed on your El Nido trip.
-While Matinloc is known for its obscure beaches, Miniloc is renowned for its breathtaking aquamarine lagoons: the Big Lagoon, Small Lagoon, and Secret Lagoon.
-Here, visitors can explore these stunning wonders of nature aboard kayaks which are also available for rent on site.
+Just like Matinloc, Miniloc Island is not to be missed on your El Nido trip, but while Matinloc is known for its obscure beaches, Miniloc is renowned for its breathtaking aquamarine lagoons: the Big Lagoon, Small Lagoon, and Secret Lagoon.
+Here, visitors can explore the area’s unique ecosystems aboard kayaks which are available for rent on site.
 You can paddle out or charter a boat to its neighbouring islands, such as Shimizu.
 The water is ideal for snorkelling, and you’ll also find diving opportunities.

-Growing in popularity in the past few years, Siargao is most famously known as the “Surfing Capital of the Philippines”.
+Growing in popularity in the past few years, Siargao is known as the surfing capital of the Philippines.
 Surfers from all over the world visit to catch the perfect Cloud 9 swell.
 While it has long been a surfer’s paradise, regular beach lovers and vacationers are slowly discovering Siargao’s inland charms.
 Exploring this laidback island and its neighbours, you’ll find cool waterfalls to stand under, smooth limestone gullies to walk in and warm cave pools surrounded by tree-root smothered boulders.
-It’s a largely untouched landscape with an undeniable natural beauty; some are even calling it ‘the new Palawan’.
+It’s a largely untouched landscape with an undeniable natural beauty; some are even calling it “the new Palawan”.

-Just like Palawan, Boracay has enjoyed the title “World’s Best Island” for its powdery white sand beaches and glorious sunset views.
+Just like Palawan, Boracay has enjoyed the title world’s best island for its powdery, white-sand beaches and glorious sunset views.
 It has long attracted travellers from all over the world, and as such has taken some wear and tear through the years.
-Because of massive commercialization, the island is oversaturated with establishments and structures and is often crowded with more people than it can handle.
+Because of massive commercialisation, the island is oversaturated with establishments and structures and is often crowded with more people than it can handle.
 Sewage and waste problems are also beginning to worsen.
-Recently, the Philippine President ordered a complete six-month closure of the island, effective April 26, to allow its rehabilitation.
-Hopefully, this is the beginning of Boracay’s restoration to its former glory.
+In 2018, the Philippine president ordered a six-month closure of the island, to allow its rehabilitation.
+This was the beginning of Boracay’s restoration to its former glory.

 Strictly speaking, Calaguas is a group of islands, east of Manila in the province of Camarines Norte.
-While a handful of islands make up the area, the island of Tinaga is best known and most frequented for its pristine three-kilometer stretch called Mahabang Buhangin.
+While a handful of islands make up the area, Tinaga is the best known and most frequented for its pristine 3km (2mi) stretch called Mahabang Buhangin.
 Not nearly as distinguished as Boracay or Palawan, the islands of Calaguas remain unadulterated.
-Fancy accommodations are also not an option in Mahabang Buhangin, so it has become popular camping ground for the adventurous islander.
+Fancy accommodations are also not an option in Mahabang Buhangin, so it has become a popular camping ground for the adventurous islander.
 Surrounding rolling terrain and hiking trails also present a more active alternative to lying on the beach.

-Quite the hidden gem even to local travellers in the past, the islands around the Caramoan peninsula in Camarines Sur were brought into the limelight after being featured on several seasons of the long-running reality competition series, Survivor.
-The show’s typical setting is rendered ‘remote’ and ‘isolated’, a look very much had by the Caramoan islands.
-One of these islands is Matukad, which boasts a gorgeous fine-sand beach, lush forest backdrop, and hidden lagoon.
-The lagoon is obscured by a tall limestone cliff, which when climbed, presents a superb view of the natural pool below.
-The waters are calm and clear, perfect for swimming, but pack some courage for the climb as the rock wall is steep and jagged, which many will contend is also worth the view.
+Once hidden jewels, the islands around the Caramoan peninsula in Camarines Sur were brought into the limelight after being featured on several seasons of the long-running reality competition, Survivor.
+The show’s typical setting is remote and isolated, a look very much had by the Caramoan islands.
+One of these islands is Matukad, which boasts a gorgeous fine-sand beach, lush forest backdrop and hidden lagoon.
+The lagoon is obscured by a tall limestone cliff, that, when climbed, presents a superb view of the natural pool below.
+The waters are calm and clear, perfect for swimming, but pack some courage for the climb as the rock wall is steep and jagged, which many contend is also worth the view.

 Another impressive Caramoan island is Lahos.
 A striking image, the island is characterized by two major rock formations opposite each other, allowing a small beach to stretch between them, creating shorelines on either end of the island.
 This untainted piece of paradise makes for a great place to simply lay back and bask in its raw beauty.
 It also goes without saying that Lahos is a perfect location for stunning new photos to add to your social media feeds.

-This bare island just off the coast of Camiguin’s capital is a favorite among both locals and travellers for more than just its accessibility.
-Really more a sandbar than an island, it is free of any trees or structures, save for a meagre shack that sells snacks and rents out umbrellas.
-What surrounds it however are exquisite views of the horizon and Mt.
-Hibok-Hibok on the province’s main island.
-Because there is not much shade on White Island, it’s best to come early in the morning or late into the afternoon to avoid the day’s scorching hours.
+This bare island just off the coast of Camiguin’s capital is a favourite for more than just its accessibility.
+More a sandbar than an island, it is free of any trees or structures, save for a meagre shack that sells snacks and rents out umbrellas.
+What surrounds it, however, are exquisite views of the horizon and Mt Hibok-Hibok on the province’s main island.
+Because there is not much shade, it’s best to come early in the morning or late into the afternoon to avoid the day’s scorching hours.
 Try to chance upon either sunrise or sunset for an even more remarkable scene.

 For the epitome of a luxurious tropical escape, head to the island of Pamalican in Palawan – aboard no less than a private plane, of course.
-This island northeast of mainland Palawan is home to the exclusive Amanpulo Resort by the Aman Resorts International hotel group.
-Pamalican Island is one of their many sites alongside other dreamy destinations like Bali, Indonesia and Porto Heli, Greece.
-A visit to this island guarantees top-notch, highly-personalized service from the resort’s experienced team and staff, plus as an island experience that will feel curated just for you.
-While the resort boasts the finest amenities and service, the island’s natural features from its immaculate shoreline to the vibrant marine life beneath the surface takes the Pamalican experience above and beyond.
+This island northeast of mainland Palawan is home to the exclusive Amanpulo Resort by Aman Resorts International.
+A visit guarantees top-notch, highly-personalized service from the resort’s experienced team and staff, plus an island experience that will feel curated just for you.
+While the resort boasts the finest amenities and service, the natural features of the island – from its immaculate shoreline to the vibrant marine life beneath the surface – takes the Pamalican experience above and beyond.

 Apo is a unique one on the list because perhaps even more famous than the island itself are its surrounding waters.
 A protected marine reserve, the waters around Apo Island hold magnificent coral gardens and bustling marine life.
 Turtle sightings are especially commonplace even close to shore, making it an exciting site for both snorkelling and diving.
 There are also accommodation options on the island for those who want more time exploring its marine reserve than a day trip allows.